 “The huge subsidies fossil fuels enjoy worldwide gives incentives to their consumption, which means that I’m paying you to pollute the world and use energy inefficiently,” said Fatih Birol, chief economist at the IEA.

-Wind energy has become a mainstream technology and is already cheaper in Australia and Brazil than conventional energy sources.
-Wind power is already directly competitive with conventional energy sources in many markets around the world, such as Mexico, New Zealand, South Africa and parts of China and the US.
+Wind energy has become a mainstream technology and is already cheaper than conventional energy sources in an increasing number of markets including Australia, Brazil, Mexico, New Zealand, South Africa and parts of China and the US.